CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

 3. Do cable pre-management
    - only for cables from the case, which cable go to where, so that when the MoBo is installed, all cables are standby
 4. Lay down the PC case
 5. (Skip if IO shield is integrated with MoBo) Validate and install the IO shield
-   - validate means IO shield fit the Mobo, fit the case, and shield doesn't block any port
+   - validate means IO shield fit the Mobo, fit the case, and the shield doesn't block any port
 6. Carefully put on the MoBo, and install it
    - 10% - 15% angle goes in
-   - must be really careful of not letting the PC case scretches the MoBo
+   - must be really careful of not letting the PC case scratches the MoBo
 7. Lay up the PC case
 8. (Skip if AIO Cooler comes with a build-in thermal paste && build-in thermal paste is not touched) Add thermal conpound to AIO Cooler or CPU
 9. Install AIO Cooler
-   - must make sure not touching the thermal paste
+   - must make sure not to touch the thermal paste
    - front mount
    - make sure the most top point is not the pump
    - not the cable part yet